hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/aws.md

 An identical infrastructure should be provisioned in a secondary AWS Region.
 Depending on recovery time objectives and tolerances for additional cost to support AWS Region failure, the infrastructure can be running (Warm Standby) or stopped (Cold Standby).
-In the event of the primary AWS Region hosting the Terraform Enterprise application failing, the secondary AWS Region will require some configuration before traffic is directed to it along with some global services such as DNS.

 Please note that with _Standalone_ implementation mode, only one Terraform Enterprise instance can be running against the same database.
 This deployment acts to minimize the Mean Time To Recovery (MTTR) in the event of a regional failure, avoiding the need to replicate and stand up the data plane infrastructure during an outage.
+In the event of the primary AWS Region hosting the Terraform Enterprise application fail, the secondary
+AWS Region will require some configuration before traffic is directed to it along with some global services such as DNS.

 - [RDS cross-region read replicas](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ReadRepl.html#USER_ReadRepl.XRgn) can be used in a warm standby architecture or [RDS database backups](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_CommonTasks.BackupRestore.html) can be used in a cold standby architecture.